 Fellowships and Internships in Political Science and Public Administration: This document is a listing of prestigious and/or paid internships, fellowships, and grants to support graduate students seeking career experience, or funding for research.

-Graduate Program Guidebook: This is the most recent version of the Graduate Program Guidebook.
-This guidebook provides a comprehensive listing of degree requirements and resources of use to students enrolled in any one of our three graduate programs.
+Political Science Graduate Program Guidebook: This is the most recent version of the Graduate Program Guidebook.
+This guidebook provides a comprehensive listing of degree requirements and resources of use to students enrolled in any one of the three Political Science graduate programs.

 Graduate Student Petition Form: This form must be completed to petition the department for possible exceptions to course requirements, taking courses outside the department, and other requests for special consideration.